This might be suprising for many users

 any suitable support, assistance, help, for all users and developers, in

-any requested and desired way, around the subject of "Bricscad" - this
+any requested and desired way, around the subject of "BricsCAD" - this

 is not only promised, this is guaranteed here !